Yes, your brand matters!

-Second, you need to pay attention to what people are saying about you.
-First impressions are important—and these days folks are constantly checking you out, mostly with mobile devices.
+Second, you need to pay attention to what people say about you.
+First impressions are important—and these days folks are constantly checking you out, mostly with their mobile devices.

 Third, it takes time to build a good reputation.
-Improving the quality of your products or service will accelerate the process, and your own neighborhood is a good place to start.
+Improving the quality of your products or services will accelerate the process, and your own neighborhood is a good place to start.

 THE NOT-SO-GOOD NEWS

 Sometimes even the largest companies worry too much about their brands.
-Colossal rebrand fails abound; if you're a millennial you won't remember Radio Shack's name change to The Shack and Dr. Pepper's attempt to rebrand diet drinks for men, but you should ask why were rebrand efforts necessary in the first place.
+Colossal rebrand fails abound; if you're a millennial you won't remember Radio Shack's name change to The Shack and Dr. Pepper's attempt to rebrand diet drinks for men.
+In both cases, marketers likely failed to fully appreciate branding concepts or why rebrand efforts were premature in the first place.

 Logo redesigns fail, too.
 Gap implemented possibly one of the fastest recoveries of all time after reverting to their original logo just six days after putting its new design out into the public—after spending approximately $100,000.